webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - Simplify governance and compliance management.
   - best when you need to deploy and manage complex environments with multiple resources and strict governance requirements.
 - **Azure Resource Manager (ARM)**
-  - deploy, manage, monitor, security, auditing, tagging, authentication (vm, database, third-party...) as a group.
+  - declarative. deploy, manage, monitor, security, auditing, tagging, authentication (vm, database, third-party...) as a group.
   - best when deploying individual resources or small groups of resources in a consistent and repeatable way.
   - **Benefits**
     - reusable templates allow easy deployment.
     - handle resources as a group instead of individually.
     - tag resources.
   - ![resource management](img/resource_management.PNG)
   - **declarative syntax**
     - declarative programming. **what you want, not how to do it**.
     - Syntax that lets you state "Here is what I intend to create" without having to write the sequence of programming commands to create it.
 The Resource Manager template is an example of declarative syntax.
 In the file, you define the properties for the infrastructure to deploy to Azure.
+  - **Bicep**
+    - compiles to JSON. allows declarative infrastructure provisioning same as ARM, just human friendly readable.

 ## Management Group, Resource Group, and Resource